midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 This is a simple i3 setup.
 Smart gaps, xfce4 terminal, i3status bar, i3lock screen, menu, and cava.

-You can choose to set the color scheme to Dracula for the terminal, lxappearance, and mousepad.
-Also you can change firefox theme to dracula with firefox-addons.
+You can choose to set the color scheme to Dracula for the terminal, lxappearance, mousepad, and firefox (firefox-addons).

  <img src="debian_i3_cava_thunar.png" alt="debian i3 desktop displaying dracula color theme">